-I am constantly on a search for the best donut.
-I guess it is good that I am also always hiking or else I would most likely be severely obese by now.
-I have tried many places in Los Angeles, but when I was heading to Venice Beach I heard about Fonuts from a friend, I knew I couldn’t resist giving it a try.
-Fonuts is a small walk in donut shop in the heart of LA that sets themselves apart by baking their donuts instead of frying them, thus saving them from the traditional greasy taste.
-Since Amie is always on the search for a healthy sweet I figured she would be all about this place and I was right.
-From their decor to their flavors, they cater directly to fashionable and chic woman.
-The interior is designed to be minimal but to still have a “cute” look and the variety of donuts conjure up a beautiful symphony of flavors, leaving you wanting to try them all.
+I am always on a search for the best donut.
+I guess it is good that I am also always hiking, or else I would most likely be obese by now.
+I have tried many places in Los Angeles, but when I was heading to Venice Beach, I heard about Fonuts from a friend, I knew I couldn’t resist giving it a try.
+Fonuts is a small walk-in donut shop in the heart of LA that sets themselves apart by baking their donuts instead of frying them, thus saving them from the traditional greasy taste.
+Since Amie is always on the search for a healthy sweet, I figured she would be all about this place, and I was right.
+From their decor to their flavors, they cater directly to the fashionable and chic.
+The interior is designed to be minimal but to still have a “cute” look, and the variety of donuts conjure up a beautiful symphony of flavors, leaving you wanting to try them all.
 But does it live up to the hype?
 Read on for my review (from my visit in 2014).

-Obviously the stand out here is the donuts and Fonuts does not let down.
-Their collection of flavors are an amazing assortment of childhood favorites (peanut butter and jelly) matched with wild and interesting concoctions (chorizo and cheese).
+The stand out here is the donuts, and Fonuts does not let down.
+Their collection of flavors are a fantastic assortment of childhood favorites (peanut butter and jelly) matched with wild and exciting concoctions (chorizo and cheese).

-For me though, all I have to see is the two words maple and bacon on a menu and I already know what I am ordering.
-For some reason that combination of sweet and salty fills my heart with joy.
-I immediately ordered it, and just to make sure the others were as good, I got a salted caramel, strawberry buttermilk (which they said is their most popular) and a rosemary olive oil.
+For me, all I have to see is the two words, maple and bacon, on a menu, and I already know what I am ordering.
+For some reason, that combination of sweet and salty fills my heart with joy.
+I immediately ordered it, and to make sure the others were as good, I got salted caramel, strawberry buttermilk (which they said is their most popular), and a rosemary olive oil.

-After going here and the Nickel Diner I think I need to do a full day donut tour of Los Angeles just to see what else I am missing out on.
-Fonuts really is a great experience, you must give it a try.
-Check out the rest of the pictures below and make sure to leave a comment if you have another shop to recommend for me.
+After going here and the Nickel Diner I think I need to do a full day donut tour of Los Angeles to see what else I am missing out on.
+Fonuts is a great experience, you must give it a try.